Wednesday, October 8, 2014

 I expect future publishers / publications would also need to know which of my copyright pics have been published elsewhere?

-My quake pics were edited & uploaded in haste during quakes & aftershock times, so not all pics are captioned, time consuming & ongoing still, but the title of each blog post & captioned pics should give the location, in addition to my content, street names, etc, in each blog post.
+My quake pics were edited & uploaded in haste during quakes & aftershock times, so not all pics are captioned, time consuming & ongoing still, but the title of each blog post & captioned pics give the location, in addition to my content, street names, etc, in each blog post.

 Ask, if you require any more info for specific pics?